Quick Facts

 Why New York Is Perfect for Solo Travelers

-New York City might not be the first destination that comes to mind when you think “solo travel,” but it absolutely deserves a spot on your list.
-Beneath the nonstop pace and towering skyline lies a city that can teach you some of the best lessons in solo confidence — from mastering public transportation to finding your rhythm in a crowd.
+New York City might not be the first destination that comes to mind when you think of a gentle solo trip, but it absolutely deserves a place on your list.

 Solo-Friendly Experiences